An order for protection is a civil order that protects you from abuse by a family or household member.

 The clerk will provide you with the forms that you need to file and the clerk may help you fill out the forms if you request help.
 On the petition, you are the "Petitioner" and the abuser is the "Respondent."
 You will fill out two forms:

 - Petition for an order for protection – This is what you use to ask the judge to issue an order for protection and also to ask for a hearing, if a hearing is required.
 This form is used to tell the judge why you need protection, to describe what happened, and to list every kind of relief you are asking for.
 It is not confidential – the abuser will see it.
 This requires you to put an address where you can be reached so the court can send you papers, if needed.
 When you are asked to put your address on the form, only put a safe mailing address – it doesn’t have to be your actual home address.
-If you prefer, you can enroll in the Attorney General’s Address Confidentiality Program (scroll to bottom of page fo the info) and use that address instead.
-If you are staying at a shelter, give a Post Office Box, not a street address.
-You can also list the workplace address of an advocate who may be helping you.
+If you prefer, you can enroll in the Attorney General’s Address Confidentiality Program and use that address instead.
+If you are staying at a shelter, give a post office box, not a street address.

 - Confidential form - This is the form used by you and the clerk to record important information about the people involved in the case.
 The information on this form is confidential according to state law.
 The only people who will have access to it are law enforcement officers, prosecutors, and court and clerk staff.
 This form must be submitted with the petition at the time the case is filed.